Katherine of Ledbury: Life

 It is not known where Katherine lived between the death of her husband and her appearance in Ledbury.
 Masefield speculated she may have wandered, looking for a place to rest, as various legends suggest, or she may have taken up residence in one of her properties in Newport, Shropshire, or Llandovery, Carmarthenshire.
 Masefield claimed she may eventually have moved to the Farm or Mill of the Hazels, which Ledbury folklore identifies as the place she lived before building a hermitage at the parish church:

 The lane or path by which [Katherine and her maid Mabel] went to and from the Church was called Mabel's Furlong; much of it is still in use as a road and bears the name on the maps.
 A field directly to the south of it is called Katherine's Acre.

-Photograph of the interior of St. Katherine's Chapel, also called the Chapter House, in St. Michael and All Angels’ Church, which may have been built as a shrine to Katherine in anticipation of a canonization that never occurred.
+Photograph of the interior of St Katherine's Chapel, also called the Chapter House, in St Michael and All Angels’ Church, which may have been built as a shrine to Katherine in anticipation of a canonisation that never occurred.

 Other sources, however, have suggested that Katherine did not live at the farm but sent her maid there to fetch the milk she sometimes drank.

 On 7 October 1313 Katherine granted her lands in Carmarthenshire to her daughter and son-in-law.
 Masefield concluded that at this time, she was living in Ledbury but was not yet a recluse.
 At some point between then and 1323, her life as an anchoress began: she was first referred to as a "recluse" on a deed dated 1323 in which she was allotted an annuity of £30 through the sheriff of Hereford, “the sums being paid,” according to Clay, “out of lands which were in the custody of her husband's executor.”
 Clay concluded that Katherine had made arrangements about her property in order to obtain a pension that would fund her life as an anchoress.

 During the final years of Katherine's life, the source of funding that supported her anchoritic life was mismanaged, paid haphazardly, and sometimes fraudulently stolen, leading Liz Herbert McAvoy to wonder if she lived her final years as an anchoress in poverty, depending largely on alms from the Ledbury community.